IroncladDev/Amjad-GPT/training/docs/hosting/databases/replit-database.md

 The value of `REPLIT_DB_URL` changes from time to time, so we recommend that you don't copy it elsewhere.
 Subsequent reads by the same process will see the same value.
 We will restart your Repl if we need to change it after it has been read.

+Note: `REPLIT_DB_URL` is not available in Deployments.
+Instead, the value of the URL is stored in `/tmp/replitdb`.
+If you are writing a client for Replit Database, read the value from `/tmp/replitdb` first, and fall back to the environment variable if that file does not exist.

 ### What limits does Database have?

 The limits are currently:

-- 50 MB per database (sum of keys and values)
+- 50 MiB per database (sum of keys and values)
 - 5,000 keys per database
-- 1000 bytes per key
+- 1024 bytes per key
-- 5 MB per value
+- 5 MiB per value

 There are rate limits that apply to all operations.
 You will receive an HTTP 429 if you exceed them.
 We recommend implementing an exponential backoff and retry to handle this case.